micrubin1/nba-rebound-prediction-model/README.md

 As mentioned earlier no imputations were perofmaned since all missing values were removed from the dataset.
 I considered the idea of imputing current average rebounds/blocks per game for the first game of the season with past season averages.
 However I decided against this because in general there is a lot of variability and uncertianty within the first game(s) of the NBA season.
 It can sometimes takes a while for player to perform up to their expectations from previous seasons.
 Therefore since I do not believe removing rows for player's first game of the season takes away siginifcant infromation from the dataset, I decided to drop the missing value rows.

 # Framing a Prediction Problem
 The prediction problem I aim to solve is: **Predict how many rebounds a player will have in a specific game**.
 Although in reality the number of rebounds can only be an integer number, regression is still suitable for this task as decimal outputs still have an intuitive meaning in this context.
 At the time of prediction, relevant features such as current average rebounds/blocks per game will be avaiable because we defined them to be the current average at the time before the game.
 Other features such as heights and teams are also obviously known at time of prediction as height is always obsevrable and games are scheduled in advance.
 I chose the response variable to be total rebounds becuase I am interested in studying how machine learning models can assist in player prop betting startegies.
 Also more broadly speaking I'm interested in the idea of how historical data can help predict future results.
 To evalaute my model I will be using the mean sqaured error metric.
 While I could have potentially used mean absolute error, I want to ensure that predictions farther off from their true value are assigned a larger penalty.
-Under mean absolute error, far-off predictions are not punsihed as severly compared to mean sqaured error due to the squared term, and therefore that is why I selected mean sqaured error for my performance metric.
+Under mean absolute error, far-off predictions are not punsihed as severly compared to mean sqaured error due to the squared term, therefore I selected mean sqaured error for my performance metric.

 # Baseline Model
 For my baseline model, I implemented a Linear Regression model to predict the number of rebounds a player will have in a specific game.
 The model utilizes two features:

 1. Current Average Rebounds Per Game (Cur_RPG)
 2. Player Height